 Health Advisory: provides important information for a specific incident or situation; may not require immediate action.

-Health Update: provides updated information regarding an incident or situation; no immediate action necessary
+Health Update: provides updated information regarding an incident or situation; unlikely to require immediate action.

-This information is current as of May 31, 2019, but may be modified in the future.
-We will continue to post updated information regarding the most common questions about this subject.
+This information is current as of July 28, 2023, but may be modified in the future.